Hole Argument and Inverted Qualia

 Mathematical illusion

-Another answer to the meta-problem of general relativity is an accident of mathematics.
+As another example, consider an answer to the meta-problem of general relativity: that it is an accident of mathematical history.
 Traditionally, general relativity is written as a theory about a triple of mathematical objects: \((\mathcal M, g, T)\).
 Looking at it, it seems obvious that there are three things: an underlying manifold \(\mathcal M\), and two tensor fields \(g, T\) stretched over it.
-This then brings us the problem of interpreting each of them separately.
+This then forces into our intuition the problem of interpreting each of them separately.
 In particular, what is the ontological status of the spacetime-in-itself \(\mathcal M\) is, independently of \(g, T\)?
 However, this is an artifact of mathematical symbolism.

 Historically, differential geometry developed in the 19th century to solve certain practical problems, and those practical problems left fossilized remains in the symbols we still use here in the 21th century.
 In Thomas Kuhn’s philosophy, scientists learn their craft not by theory alone, but also by being familiar with examples.
 The network of the most important examples is a Kuhnian paradigm.